Integralist/Style-Guides/HTML Style Guide.md

 2. Any required scripts (e.g. [Modernizr](http://modernizr.com/) or the [HTML5 Shiv](https://github.com/aFarkas/html5shiv))
 3. `<title>` element
 4. Style sheets
-5. Internet Explorer Conditional Comments

 I also like to ensure the DOM is as small and efficient as possible.
 I know the semantics of sections/elements are important but I really hate the idea of wrapping a `<ul>` which is used for my main navigation in a `<nav>` element.
-I prefer to just use `<ul class="m-nav">` to represent a `<ul>` that is a navigation module.
+I prefer to just use `<ul class="nav">` to represent a `<ul>` that is a navigation module.

 Something else I like to do with HTML (which isn't strictly speaking 'HTML' but does relate somewhat) is to flush the content buffer to the browser as soon as possible.
 To do this I use a server-side language (in my case PHP) to flush the content manually.
 So what this means is throughout my HTML, at key points (and by 'key points' I mean any where there is a large chunk of HTML - e.g. a `<section>` or `<article>`) I'll stick in `<?php flush(); ?>`.
 This helps with a user's *perceived performance* of the page loading, because while the page is loading the server pushes content to the browser as quickly as possible rather than waiting for all the content to be loaded before sending it to the browser.